 Journalists must have their employer’s written support and recommendation as well as confirmation they will be free to take up the program.
 Previous applicants are encouraged to apply.

-Selection will be based primarily on the journalist’s proposal outlining a European – Australian issue or issues to be pursued during the visit.
+Selections are based primarily on the journalist’s proposal outlining a European – Australian issue or issues to be pursued during the visit.
 Originality and innovation in the development of themes will be valued highly, as will their appropriateness for the target audience in Australia.
 The selection panel will also take into account three examples of the applicant’s work published or broadcast in the previous 12 months.

 There is no application form per se but candidates are urged to read the application guidelines carefully.